Archaeology and Heritage MA

 Course description

-Our MA Archaeology and Heritage programme provides a route into advanced study where you can build a strong foundation in archaeology and the heritage sector.
+Our Archaeology and Heritage MA provides a route into advanced study where you can build a strong foundation in archaeology and the heritage sector.

-This programme offers a clear, coherent structure that allows you to engage with contemporary issues such as climate change, sustainability and migration.
-You will develop a broad range of professional and transferable skills needed to progress to a successful career.
+This MA allows you to engage with contemporary issues such as climate change, sustainability and migration.
+You'll develop a broad range of professional and transferable skills needed to progress to a successful career.

-The programme has a clear focus on professional practice, with a summer work placement with a professional heritage organisation.
-You will be supported in taking an active role in developing this opportunity, building a professional network and gaining skills that will enhance your career prospects.
+Archaeology and Heritage MA has a clear focus on professional practice, with a summer work placement with a professional heritage organisation.
+You'll be supported in taking an active role in building a professional network and gaining skills that will enhance your career prospects.

 Modules